inthedark122/meetup-server/README.md

 ### Install dependence

 For install dependence you can use `requirements.txt`.
-Please use command `pip3 -r requirements.txt`
+Please use command `pip3 install -r requirements.txt`

 ----------